jigs1996/v7-docs/content/guides/http/controllers.md

 }
 ```

+With method injection:

-With method injection, the `@inject()` decorator is applied to individual methods rather than the class.
-The first parameter must always be HTTPContext, with dependencies following after.
-This allows each method to have different dependencies based on its specific needs.
+- The `@inject()` decorator is applied to individual methods rather than the class.
+- The first parameter must always be HTTPContext, with dependencies following after.
+- This allows each method to have different dependencies based on its specific needs.

 ## Resource-driven controllers